 - Attack: 100

 - Striker Gauge: No.

-- Homer Army has one new palette right now: Pink pants, which I have dubbed "breastcancer."
+- Homer Army has two new palettes right now.
+Here's the first: Pink pants, which I have dubbed "breastcancer."
 Future palettes may include Gamzee Makara from Homestuck and at least one more to give a good, round twelve, the limit (unless you have some odd workarounds) for how many selectable palettes a character has.